mpilone/hazelcastmq/README.md

 ### Yeti, Really?
 The name Yeti came about because:

 1. All the cool variations of STOMP are already taken by other [implementations](http://stomp.github.io/implementations.html).
-2. It is a fun play on words with Netty Yeti STOMP.
+2. It is a fun play on words with "Netty Yeti STOMP".
-3. My daughter was watching Backyardigans and [this song](http://www.nickjr.com/kids-videos/backyardigans-the-yeti-stomp.html) gets stuck in your head.
+3. My daughter was watching Backyardigans and [this song](http://www.nickjr.com/kids-videos/backyardigans-the-yeti-stomp.html) gets stuck in your head (don't say I didn't warn you).

 ## Examples